 - Complications after surgery to repair tetralogy of Fallot

 - Rheumatic fever (PDF)(link opens in new window) and complications after catheterization (rare causes in the United States)

 What are the symptoms of pulmonary regurgitation?

-Eventually, whether due to the valve problem or the pulmonary hypertension that may have caused the valve problem, the lower right chamber of the heart can become enlarged.
-Rarely, these conditions can progress to heart failure which can create more noticeable symptoms such as chest pain or discomfort, fatigue, lightheadedness or fainting.
+Eventually, the right ventricle can become enlarged.
+Rarely, these conditions can progress to heart failure, which can create more noticeable symptoms such as chest pain or discomfort, fatigue, lightheadedness or fainting.

 How is pulmonary regurgitation treated?

 Jen was born with tetralogy of Fallot, and ultimately had valve replacement surgery for her pulmonary valve.
 Watch Jen share her story: